If you’re looking for a recipe that your friends and family will “ooh” and “ahh” over, this is it.

 Repeat this process until the chocolate is fully melted.

 Alternatively, you can melt the chocolate in a double boiler.
 Just make sure not to get water anywhere near the chocolate!
 Water will cause the chocolate to seize and become unworkable.

 Once the chocolate has melted, place a sheet of parchment on a baking sheet and place the bowl of melted chocolate next to it.
 Using a spoon, create the small chocolate circle on the parchment.

-I found it helpful to scoop up about 1/2 a spoon’s worth of chocolate, pour it off the spoon onto the parchment, and then use the spoon to push the chocolate until it formed a circular shape.
-That made the chocolate medallions thick enough to feel like a substantial snack.
+Pro tip: Scoop up about 1/2 a spoon’s worth of chocolate, pour it onto the parchment, then use the spoon to push the chocolate until it forms a circle.
+That will make the chocolate medallions thick enough to feel like a substantial snack.

-After the medallions have been created, sprinkle each with the toppings.
-They don’t all have to match, so have fun with this part.
+After the medallions have been created, sprinkle each with the toppings that you want.

 When you’re done, pop the tray into the fridge and let them harden.
 Store leftover Chocolate Superfood Bites in the fridge.